National Native Justice Institute

 Our Native American Veteran-founded organization executive team and board of directors have served throughout Indian Country, Washington, D.C., and law enforcement academies throughout the United States.
 The NNJI is a 501(c)(3) nonprofit organization incorporated by the State of New Mexico.

-Steven Juneau, Haida/Blackfeet
+Steven Juneau, President/CEO

 Steven K. Juneau served throughout Indian Country for 30+ years as a police officer, special agent, chief of police, special agent in charge, associate director, and BIA-OJS Director.
 As academy director, he led two national law enforcement academies in New Mexico and North Dakota delivering national training, policy, technical assistance, and recruitment.
 He developed the first command and executive schools for BIA/Tribal supervisors and the Pathfinder certification program for the investigation of missing persons.